Ultimate Guide to Remote Team Building and Employee Engagement with Notion

 Tips for promoting virtual team-building:

 • Organize events such as virtual trivia nights, interactive online workshops, or themed challenges.
+Consider using video conferencing tools with breakout rooms for more interactive sessions.

 • Use Notion’s collaborative features to allow team members to submit their responses, share photos, or comment on activities directly on the page.